camscofie/yannch/_posts/DV/2019-07-02-githubPageChanges.md

 ## Strucktur of this framework

-* _posts
+_posts:
-the folder of all posts
+* the folder of all posts

-* _layouts
+_layouts:
-the layouts of different page form
+* the layouts of different page form

+css:
 * css

-css
-* DR & DV & index.md & 404.html
+DR & DV & index.md & 404.html:
-setting of this page
+* setting of this page

+js:
 * js

-js
-* images & resources
+images & resources:
-resources
+* resources

-* _config.yml & CNAME
+_config.yml & CNAME:
-meta information confituration
+* meta information confituration

 ### Change the name of the List